SmitPurohit/WeatherAlertGuessingGame/README.md

 ## Model Used

-Mostly used o3-mini-high (did get bumped down to o3-mini for a bit)
+Mostly used o3-mini-high (did get bumped down to o3-mini for a bit).
+I also did experiment with Claude 3.7 Sonnet, and you can see that in the chat where I used the output explanation of the site from Claude as a way to tell o3-mini-high exactly what I was looking for.

 [Link to my chat](https://chatgpt.com/share/67fc4e55-e2ac-8001-801f-c03d48004b69)